 New Richmond, Saint-Alphonse and Caplan

-Located on the Gaspé Peninsula, TransAlta’s New Richmond wind farm has a capacity of 67.8 megawatts generated by 33 wind turbines and could annually supply about 11,000 Québec homes.
+Located on the Gaspé Peninsula, TransAlta’s New Richmond wind farm has a capacity of 67.8 megawatts generated by 33 wind turbines and could annually supply enough electricity to power 11,000 Québec homes.
 The $205 million project, completed in 2013, provided over 200 jobs during the construction.

 Power from the facility is sold under a long-term Power Purchase Agreement (PPA) with Hydro-Québec.